Closed Captions guidance for Lecture Capture (Replay)

 Editing captions

-Captions can be manually edited within the Panopto web editor by clicking on the vertical ellipsis icon > Edit (Fig. 4).
-Remember to hit the Apply button at the top of the page to save changes.
+Captions can be manually edited within the Panopto web editor by clicking on a caption's vertical ellipsis icon > 'Edit' (Fig. 4).

 Exporting captions

-The downloaded file will have the extension .ASHX.
+The downloaded file will have the extension .ASHX or .TXT.
 Simply change this to .SRT, then open the file using any text editor e.g. NotePad (Windows) or TextEdit (macOS) to make further modifications.
 The SRT file can also be re-uploaded into Panopto.
 First you will need to delete the existing captions using the "Delete captions" link on the page shown in Fig. 4.
 If you downloaded the edited caption file, when re-uploading remember to check the box indicating "Captions are based on the edited session", otherwise timings may be incorrect.
 This workflow is useful if you prefer to edit the captions outside of the Panopto web editor (Fig. 6).

 Captions in MP4 files